cipher-ali/FNAF-Text-Game/README.md

 # FNAF-Text-Game

 Just like in the original FNAF game, you play as a night-shift security guard.
-You manage power and survive the "friendly" animatronics until 6 AM.
+You manage power and survive the animatronics until 6 AM.

 ## Controls 🎮
 When given a prompt, you must enter one of the numbers shown to do a task